polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

         # find latest occurrence of $input_path->[$i]
         my $j = $i;
         while (++$j < @output_path) {
+            # "advance" $i if the corresponding item is found
+            # later in the array
             $i = $j if $input_path->[$i] eq $input_path->[$j];
         }

+        # whatever, this item fits into the output
         push @output_path, $input_path->[$i];
     }
     return \@output_path;
 }
 ```

+This implementation does not rely on fictious items but it is otherwise a
+direct application of the algorithm seen before.

 ## Time's up